Jump$tart and CEE

 Investing101 – Chapter 04.
 Building Your $100,000 Portfolio

-Because inflation reduces purchasing power over time, the real return on a financial asset is lower than its nominal return Lesson – Importance Interest Rates
+Because inflation reduces purchasing power over time, the real return on a financial asset is lower than its nominal return Lesson – Demystifying the Impact of Interest Rates

 The prices of financial assets change in response to market conditions, interest rates, company performance, new information, and investor demand.
 Stock Game – Core Concept